KivalEvan/AdventOfCode/README.md

 -  Rust 1.74.0 for `.rust`
 -  Go 1.21.4 for `.go`

 No parallelism or concurrency will be done, IO is not included in measuring performance, having to deal with `\r` is pain and should be separated.
+Output must always return string.

 To make challenges for myself, I can only use standard library provided by the language/compiler.